We work with more than 300 partners to bring you better travel deals

 Friday is currently, on average, the cheapest day to fly to Abuja.
 Flying on Sunday will result in higher flight prices.

-Flights in the afternoon are typically the cheapest time of the day to fly to Abuja.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Abuja.
+Flights at midday are usually the most expensive.

 The African city of Abuja yields hidden treasures for the adventurous traveller.
 The Jewel of Nigeria offers its visitors a choice of beautiful waterfalls, excellent local cuisine, decent retail outlets and sport and family entertainment.
 The Gurara Waterfalls are a great option during the rainy season.
 The capital city of Nigeria offers diverse landmarks and attractions, including the Abuja Millenium Park where one side of the park is devoted entirely to the preservation of nature and which includes the Millenium Tower and Cultural Centre and Museum, the national mosque, Aso Rock – a 400m-high monolith which was carved by the power of water, the Ecumenical Centre and National Assembly Complex.